thegricean/overinformativeness/README.md

 - more overspecification when talking to a real speaker (van der Wege 2009)

+### Laundry list of potentially relevant results from vision (taken mostly from Westerbeek et al 2014)

+- For objects that have one or more typical colors associated with them (i.e., color-diagnostic objects, for example tomatoes which are typically red), this knowledge contains color information (e.g., Tanaka, Weiskopf, & Williams, 2001).

+- Recognition is slower when (color-diagnostic) objects are presented in atypical colors than when they are typically colored (e.g., Naor-Raz, Tarr, & Kersten, 2003; Tanaka et al., 2001; Therriault, Yaxley, & Zwaan, 2009).

+- Furthermore, the contribution of color in object recognition is stronger for objects with a simple and unchar- acteristic shape (e.g., oranges) than for objects with more complex shapes (e.g., fire trucks; Price & Humphreys, 1989).

 ## Are we Bayesian referring expression generators?
 (Gatt et al, 2013)